Sidney Kidman: Legacy

 Kidman donated his home in Kapunda, which he acquired around 1900 and called Eringa after Eringa Station, to the Education Department in 1921.
 It was used as the administration building for the Kapunda High School, later heritage-listed, and extensively renovated in 2011–12.
 The building was gutted by fire on the night of 29 March 2022, with extensive damage to the roof.

 The Adelaide suburb of Kidman Park was named in his honour.
 The Kidman Way, a rural road in the western region of New South Wales, part of which was historically used by Kidman and his business enterprise as stock routes, carries his name.
+The pub in Kapunda, South Australia, was named the Sir Sidney Kidman Hotel before it became the North Kapunda Hotel.

 S. Kidman & Co is still the largest private landholder in Australia, although on a much smaller scale.
 The entire landholding was placed up for sale in 2015: eleven cattle stations covering more than 100,000 km2 and a herd of 155,000 cattle.
 The total value of the company was estimated at A$360 million.
 Two Chinese companies, Genius Link Asset Management and Shanghai Pengxin, sought to acquire the company, but the sale was eventually blocked by the Treasurer of Australia, Scott Morrison who cited the national interest clause in the Foreign Investment Act.
 In 2016, the company was purchased by Hancock Prospecting (67%) and Shanghai CRED (33%).

 In 1992, Kidman's Tree of Knowledge, at Glengyle Station, Bedourie, Queensland, was listed on the Queensland Heritage Register.
 Kidman is believed to have camped under the tree while planning his pastoral empire in Queensland.

+Kidman’s ‘stonehouse’ childhood home in Athelstone was a heritage listed Building of Adelaide up until 2024 when it was demolished in early May.
+The home was sold and bought in the early-mid 1980s and rented out to local tenants.
+A Female tenant, who was last to live in the home, was broken into and raped on a warm night in about 1985–86.
+Since then it was never rented out again.
+The house was sold and bought again (dates unknown).
+The next owner of the house at the time started renovation to the house in the early 1990s, adding a front section of rooms made of brick.
+After an issue with the contracted bricklayers the house was left un-renovated, un-completed and left to perish in the weather, with piles of brand new bricks and over growing plants for over 30 years.
+The owner would then agree to sell the property in 2024 with it being forced to be demolished due to unrepairable damage.
+The house was flattened in May 2024 ready to be turned into housing development.